minxingzhang/MIARS/README.md

 Datasets for "Vectorization" are derived following the method in the paper.

+### Dataset Construction

-Besides, the construction of datasets can be find [here](https://github.com/WZH-NLP/DL-MIA-KDD-2022/blob/main/DATASET.md).
+The implementations of dataset construction can be found [here](https://github.com/WZH-NLP/DL-MIA-KDD-2022/blob/main/DATASET.md).

 ### Reference